markoravnice25/GA-Project-2-PokeDex/README.md

 ## Project Overview

 This is my second project which was pair-coded with another student and we had 2 days to submit the final product.
 We decided to make a Pokémon page as we had found a very good API which to use for the project.
-A little bit about Pokémon - players are known as Pokémon Trainers and they have three main goals: collect Pokémon; train Pokémon, battle other Pokémon.
+A little bit about Pokémon - players are known as Pokémon Trainers and they have three main goals: collect Pokémon; train Pokémon; battle other Pokémon.
 We decided to create an application which lists all Pokémon available as well as their characteristics.

 The application includes: